GetSetAbhi/software-engineer-questions/README.md

 2. What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working on.

+   **Answer 2**

+   Recently, I have started looking into cryptocurrency investment.
+It was something that I had been looking to do ever since I started working as a software engineer.
+I couldn't start investing early as I was learning to manage my finances but now I've picked up on it.
+I am looking into the trends of Dogecoin due to the fact that Elon Musk has a personal interest in it.
+   I am new in crypto trading but I am learning more about it every day.
+It's a new hobby i'm pursuing.

 3. Tell us about a technical book or article you read recently, why you liked it, and why we should read it.